(a) Basis of preparation

 Premiums and annuity considerations receivable under insurance contracts and investment contracts with a discretionary participating feature are stated gross of commission, and exclude taxes and levies.
 Premiums in respect of linked insurance contracts are recognised when the liability is established.
 Premiums in respect of other insurance contracts and investment contracts with a discretionary participation feature are recognised when due for payment.

 Outward reinsurance premiums are recognised when due for payment.

-Amounts received under investment contracts other than those with a discretionary participating feature are recorded as deposits to investment contract liabilities.
+Amounts received under investment contracts other than those with a discretionary participating feature are recorded as deposits and credited directly to investment contract liabilities.